mevrdhn/readme/README.md

 Hi!
 I am vrdhn.
-I am student, as i go for my hobbies is to learn new techsl things.
+I am student, as i go for my hobbies is to learn new techs things.